bashiroglu/learning-react-withColt/Notes/Notes section 21.md

  <Redirect to='/' />
 ```

 another way of redirecting is history.push, history is object hold all urls history, if we want to add, we can push new url to that object.
-But before that we make sure that that component have access to our props.
+But before that we make sure that that component have access to our props. we can also use other methods in history object.

 ```
 this.props.history.push(`/food/${this.state.query}`);
+this.props.history.goBack()
 ```

 - if we compare to this two redirecting features, we can see that history keep the history of our url requests as a result we can use and go back, but redirect doesn't.
 So, It means in successful requests we can use history push but otherwise we have to use redirect.